Vorschreibung/siml/SPEC.rst

 * Inside, there are zero or more **list elements**, separated by commas.
   A trailing comma before ``"]"`` is allowed.

-* Each list element is a simple scalar (same character set as scalar values in section 5.1):
+* Each list element is a simple scalar:

   - Leading and trailing spaces around the element are ignored.
   - The element text runs up to the next comma or closing ``"]"``.
   - The resulting text must not contain ``","`` or ``"]"`` and must not be empty.

-* In multi-line lists, blank lines and full-line comments (lines whose first non-space character is ``#``) may appear between elements and are ignored (see section 6).

 5.3 Literal block values (``|``)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~